kenjisato/lyx.local/TexMf/bibtex/bst/local/lincense.md

 LICENSE
 =======

-- jecon.bst is written by Shiro Takeda <https://github.com/ShiroTakeda/jecon-bst>
+- myjecon.bst is derived from jecon.bst written by Shiro Takeda <https://github.com/ShiroTakeda/jecon-bst>
+- myjecton.bst is
+  -